coderefinery/git-collaborative/_episodes/01-remotes.md

 ## When is a good moment to pull?

-- Real example
-    - A developer committed big changes to local master
-    - But he did not pull or push for several weeks
-    - When he tried to push, he could not because origin/master was out of date
-    - When he tried to pull in order to update origin/master there were conflicts everywhere
-    - After this experience he hated Git

-- Explanation
 - Local master and remote master are two different branches
 - Local feature branch and remote feature branch are two different branches
 - `git pull` fetches and merges
 - If you never pull then the branches may diverge
 - `git pull` often to stay in sync with upstream development
 - `git push` whenever you want other people to know about your changes
 - If you never `git push` others will not see your changes
 - Nontrivial changes should not be done on master

 ---